Surin Islands Travel Guide: Snorkeling & Moken Village Adventure

 Camping in the Surin Islands

-Our Day Trip to the Surin Islands
+Our Experience in the Surin Islands

-Early Morning Pickup
+Early Morning Pick-Up

-The Long Speedboat Journey (2 Hours Each Way)
+The Long Speedboat Journey

 Snorkeling at Nemo Gulf